keptn/lifecycle-toolkit/docs/content/docs/tasks/restart-application-deployment/_index.md

 ## Restart an Application Deployment

-During the deployment of a `KeptnApp`, it might be that the deployment fails due to a unsuccessful pre-deployment evaluation or pre-deployment check.
+During the deployment of a `KeptnApp`, it might be that the deployment fails due to an unsuccessful pre-deployment evaluation or pre-deployment check.
-This might be because of, e.g., a misconfigured target value of a `KeptnEvaluationDefinition`, or of a wrong URL being checked in a pre deployment check.
+This could happen because of, e.g., a misconfigured target value of a `KeptnEvaluationDefinition`, or a wrong URL being checked in a pre deployment check.

-To retry an `KeptnApp` deployment without bumping up the version of the `KeptnApp`, we introduced the concept of **revisions** for a `KeptnAppVersion`.
+To retry a `KeptnApp` deployment without incrementing the version of the `KeptnApp`, we introduced the concept of **revisions** for a `KeptnAppVersion`.
 This means that whenever the spec of a `KeptnApp` changes, even though the version stays the same, the KLT Operator will create a new revision of the `KeptnAppVersion` referring to the `KeptnApp`.

 This way, when a `KeptnApp` failed due to a misconfigured pre deployment task, you can first fix the configuration of the `KeptnTaskDefinition`/`KeptnEvaluationDefinition`, then increase the value of `spec.revision` of the `KeptnApp` and finally apply the updated `KeptnApp` manifest.
+This will result in a restart of the `KeptnApp`.
 Afterwards, all related `KeptnWorkloadInstances` will automatically refer to the newly created revision of the `KeptnAppVersion` to determine whether they are allowed to enter their respective deployment phase.

 To illustrate this, let's have a look at the following example: